Osmosis-AI/osmosis-remote-rollout-example/rollout_server/docs/DEPLOYMENT.md

 ## Overview

-This guide covers deploying the Remote Rollout Server in production environments alongside TrainGate training infrastructure.
+This guide covers deploying the Remote Rollout Server in production environments.

 ## Prerequisites